 Jerejian Law is happy to announce that Rita Jerejian has received her Certification as a Matrimonial Law Attorney in the State of New Jersey.

-What Is A Certified Matrimonial Attorney?
+What Is A Certified Matrimonial Attorney In New Jersey?

 Certified matrimonial law attorney is a designation granted by the New Jersey Supreme Court to attorneys who are able to demonstrate sufficient levels of experience, education, knowledge, and skill in matrimonial law practice.
 The Supreme